Welcome to the AYSA Upper Division U12 Boys playoffs.

 Information on the First Round of Playoffs

-Each team in the U13 Boys league will play two first round playoff games.
-The two teams earning the most points as a result of those games will advance to a Championship game.
+Each team in the U12 Boys league will play two first round playoff games.
+Four teams will then advance to a Final Four.

 Ties are allowed in first round playoff games.

-The point system used to determine advancement to the Championship game is as follows:
+The point system used to determine advancement to the Final Four is as follows:

 Win = 6 Tie = 3 Shutout Win = 1 Each goal = 1 (max 3 per game)

 The two teams with the most points will advance to the Championship.
 If teams are tied in points at the end of first round play, the following tiebreakers will determine advancement.

 - Goal differential (goals for minus goals against, max 3 per game)

 - Ranking in regular season (see chart below)

 Information on the Final Four